-This year the Food and Wine Festival will feature award winning, internationally acclaimed chefs, including Chef Kent Rathbun (Abacus and Jasper’s), Chef Ricardo Zarate (Picca), Curtis Duffy (Grace), Kevin Sbraga (Sbraga) and Executive Chef Yvan Mucharraz (Capella Pedregal).
-Each chef will prepare signature dishes for the opening night welcome reception, the Kraft event on the Pool Deck and the grand finale five-course dinner.
-The attendees will also have an opportunity to learn from the masters through a series of cooking demonstrations with each of the chefs.
+Thank you to our 2014 participating award winning, internationally acclaimed chefs, including Chef Kent Rathbun (Abacus and Jasper’s), Chef Ricardo Zarate (Picca), Frank Brunacci (Truffle & Wine Co.), Kevin Sbraga (Sbraga) and Executive Chef Yvan Mucharraz (Capella Pedregal).
+Each chef prepared spectacular signature dishes for the opening night welcome reception, the Kraft event on the Pool Deck and the grand finale five-course dinner.
+The attendees enjoyed the opportunity to learn from the masters through a series of cooking demonstrations with each of the chefs.

 Chef Kent Rathbun